 With the birth and rise of social media, Lebanese people have quickly used new technologies to connect, communicate and share information with each other.
 Over the past years, a slight dip in the demographic trend has been observed, as users over the age of 30 have steadily uptaken social media usage.

-Facebook and WhatsApp are the most used social media channels in Lebanon.
-According to data from the Internet World Stats, with 3.1 million Facebook subscribers (Jun 2016), Facebook penetration in Lebanon is above 50 percent, a rate that indicates a continuous growth and a pervasive use of this social network in the society.
-The Arab Social Media Report (ASMR 2014) reveals that English is the dominant language on Facebook, with the largest percentage of Facebook posts from Lebanese accounts written in English (78 percent, 32 percent in Arabic and 10 percent in French).
+Facebook and Whatsapp are the most used social media channels in Lebanon, followed by Twitter and Instagram.
+According to data from the Internet World Stats, with 3.96 million Facebook subscribers (Dec 2019), Facebook penetration in Lebanon reaches the 58% (+8% compared to 2016), a rate that indicates a continuous growth and a pervasive use of this social network in the society.
+The Arab Social Media Report (ASMR 2017) reveals that English is the dominant language on Facebook, with the largest percentage of Facebook posts from Lebanese accounts written in English (65 percent, 33 percent in Arabic and less than 10 percent in French).